 We have reported a series of psychophysical experiments using a state-of-the-art HDR display, from which we have derived a novel surround-aware contrast sensitivity function.
 Our work significantly updates existing old datasets (which involved only three users and very different viewing conditions [RC73]), and previous attempts to characterize the effect of surrounding luminance (which involved very limited luminance ranges [KK10, BKP14]).
-From our full CSF model, we have derived a second, more practical CSF which can be plugged in many existing HDR applications, and consistently provides good results across a wide range of such applications.
-We have shown examples of video compression, tone mapping, and prediction of visual differences.
-Our CSF leads to improved results in images with large luminance and contrast range covered in our perceptual experiments.
+From our full CSF model, we have derived a second, more practi-